tanujjain2015/readmegenerator/README.md

   ## Contribution

-   The main contributor for this program is Tanuj Jain with help of Berkeley Students group and their online program.
+   The main contributor for this program is Tanuj Jain with help of Berkeley Students group and their online program material.

   ## Test

+   Test:
 Here are the Test executed:
 1. Validate all negative values.
-2. Validate positive Values. `
+2. Validate positive Values.